-Transcription of MHC II genes are under control by a speciﬁc non-DNA-binding protein, the class II transactivator (CIITA) [23].
-In human, MHCII mainly consist of three antigens: HLA-DR, HLA-DP, and HLA-DQ.
-To corroborate the iTRAQ and IHC findings with tsMHCII genes expression, we evaluated the mRNA levels of CIITA and tsMHCII (HLA-DQA1, HLA-DRA, and HLA-DPA1) in various cell lines.
-CIITA transcript showed well correlation with those of HLA-DQA1, HLA-DRA, and HLA-DPA1, which were usually lower in cell lines harboring BRAFV600E mutation than in wild-type cell lines (Fig. 2A).
-To verify whether the constitutive activation of BRAF-MAPK signaling is the direct cause of tsMHCII decline, both BRAF and ERK inhibitors were applied on PTC cells with BRAFV600E mutation (BCPAP and K1) and tsMHCII levels were detected by flow cytometry.
+Transcription of MHC II genes are under control in part by a speciﬁc non-DNA-binding protein, the class II transactivator (CIITA) [23].
+In humans, MHCII mainly consists of three antigens: HLA-DR, HLA-DP, and HLA-DQ.
+To corroborate the iTRAQ and IHC findings with tsMHCII gene expression, we evaluated the mRNA levels of CIITA and tsMHCII (HLA-DQA1, HLA-DRA, and HLA-DPA1) in various cell lines.
+CIITA transcript showed a strong correlation with those of HLA-DQA1, HLA-DRA, and HLA-DPA1, which were usually lower in PTC cell lines harboring BRAFV600E mutation than in wild-type cell lines (Fig. 2A).
+To verify whether the constitutive activation of BRAF-MAPK signaling is the direct cause of tsMHCII decline, BRAF and MEK inhibitors were applied to PTC cell lines BCPAP and K1 with BRAFV600E mutation; tsMHCII levels were detected by flow cytometry.
 Treatment of cells for 72 h with the BRAF kinase inhibitor PLX4032 or the MEK inhibitor U0126 led to upregulation of tsMHCII at protein level (Fig. 2B-C).
-We next introduced BRAFV600E into TPC1 cells with wildtype BRAF using doxycycline-induced overexpression system.
-Upon doxycycline treatment, tsMHCII expression was significantly decreased together with ectopic BRAFV600E signal (Fig. 2D-E).
-MRNA expression of CIITA, HLA-DQA1, HLA-DRA, and HLA-DPA1 showed consistent change (Fig. S2A-2B).
-These results suggest that activation of BRAF-MAPK pathway causes down-regulation of tsMHCII in PTC cells probably through transcriptional regulation.
+To confirm the BRAF-MAPK pathway is involved in tsMHCII regulation, we overexpressed BRAFV600E in TPC1 cells with wildtype BRAF using the doxycycline-induced overexpression system.
+Upon doxycycline treatment, tsMHCII protein expression was significantly decreased in response to ectopic BRAFV600E signal (Fig. 2D-E).
+Transcript levels of CIITA, HLA-DQA1, HLA-DRA, and HLA-DPA1 showed consistent change in response to BRAF and MEK inhibition (Fig. S2A-2B).
+These results suggest that constative activation of BRAF-MAPK pathway through BRAFV600E induces down-regulation of tsMHCII expression in PTC cells through transcriptional regulation.

 BRAFV600E regulates tsMHCII via TGF-β1-SMAD3 pathway